eisental/RedstoneChips/README.md

 Commands
 ---------
-   * _/redchips-active_ Lists every currently active circuit on the server.
+   * __/redchips-active__ Lists every currently active circuit on the server.
-   * _/redchips-classes_ Prints a list of installed circuit classes.
+   * __/redchips-classes__ Prints a list of installed circuit classes.
-   * _/redchips-prefs_ Prints preferences.
+   * __/redchips-prefs__ Prints preferences.
-   * _/redchips-prefs key_ Prints one preference key: value pair.
+   * __/redchips-prefs key__ Prints one preference key: value pair.
-   * _/redchips-preds key value_ Changes the value of a preference key and saves the file.
+   * __/redchips-preds key value__ Changes the value of a preference key and saves the file.
+Only admins are allowed to change the preferences values.
-     - Example: /redchips-prefs chipBlockType GLASS will make the plugin recognize new chips only when their body is made of glass.
+     - Example: typing <code>/redchips-prefs chipBlockType GLASS</code> will make the plugin recognize new chips only when their body is made of glass.

 Changelog
 ----------